Jakeb Sullivan

-Jakeb Sullivan (born July 1, 1994) is an American football quarterback for the Frankfurt Galaxy in the European League of Football.
+Jakeb Jon Wayne Sullivan (born July 1, 1994) is an American football quarterback for the Berlin Thunder in the European League of Football.
 He played college football for the South Dakota Mines Hardrockers, a Division II program in Rapid City, South Dakota.

 Early life and college career

 Sullivan attended St. Thomas More High School in Rapid City, South Dakota, where he played quarterback for the football team.
 He was team captain and team MVP, and was named to the All-State and Academic All-State teams.

 Sullivan joined the South Dakota Mines Hardrockers program in NCAA Division II, where he became the starting quarterback.
 In his four years at SDSM&T he set 17 new school records, 2 All-RMCS best quarterback and Don Hansen All-American Team.
 With 325.1 yards per game, he led the entire NCAA Division II.
 In total he completed 293 passes for 3,576 yards, 32 passing touchdowns and 10 rushing touchdowns.